spacecowb0y/covid19-twitter-sentiment-analysis/README.md

 ## Configuration

-Edit the `.env.example` file with your Twitter API credentials and the location of your CouchDB instance.
+Copy the `.env.example` to `.env` and add your Twitter API credentials and the URL of your CouchDB instance.

 ## Run